Institute of International Relations Prague: The Otto Pick Library of International Relations

 The library provides informational, librarian, rental, bibliographical and search services.
 It cooperates with a number of Czech but mainly with foreign professional libraries and informational institutions.
-At the end of 2016 it contained over 84 600 books and yearbooks and 419 journals.
-Full texts of many of the journals are available via paid databases (EBSCO, JSTOR, WoS).
+The library offers more than 100,000 volumes of monographs, proceedings, yearbooks, and over 300 journal titles.
+Full texts of many of the journals are available via paid databases (Newton, PressReader, Taylor and Francis - Social Science & Humanities Library]).
 The library is a member of the European Information Network on International Relations and Area Studies (EINIRAS) and it also participates in the project Knihovny.cz.

 Organization structure

 Based on law no. 341/2005 about public research institutions, the IIR has three main organs: the director, the board and the supervisory board.
 Based on the organization order there is also a commission for working affairs, an ethical commission and several editorial boards.
 The IIR is led by the director.
 Currently, this function is held by doc.
 Mats Braun, Ph.D.
 As a statutory organ the director decides about every matter pertaining to the IIR, with the exception of the matters that are entrusted by law to the founder (the MoFA) or the other two main organs and ensures that the IIR's accountancy is properly carried out.

 The IIR board nominates candidates for the position of director of the IIR, determines the directions of the IIR activities; approves the budget, internal regulations, and annual reports; discusses suggestions for the research targets, etc. Members of the board are elected by the IIR researchers from among their own ranks (internal members) and from those of specialists/members of other institutions, governmental bodies which conduct research and the beneficiaries of the IIR research outcomes (external members).

 The supervisory board of the IIR supervises the activities and economy of the IIR.
 It has the right to suggest an appeal of the director to the founder of the IIR.
 It also has the right to express its opinion on the draft budget of the public research institution, on its way of management, on proposals of amendments to the institution's charter, on proposals of a division, integration or unification of the IIR, on research proposals, and on draft annual reports.
 Members of the supervisory board are appointed and recalled by the founder so that it reasonably represents the founder and, possibly, also the employees of the public research institution.